Diabetes in dogs

 1. You test glucose levels and they are extremely low.
 This is an indication of low blood sugar, also known as hypoglycaemia.

 2. You test glucose levels and they are extremely high, remaining above normal even after giving insulin.
-This is an indication of high blood sugar, also known as hyperglycaemia.
+When glucose remains extremely high, the production of excessive ketones can result in diabetic ketoacidosis which can be life threatening.

 If either of these occurs, please contact your veterinarian immediately, as your dog might require an insulin adjustment or treatment for other medical problems that might arise during the diabetic emergency.